-Kylie Jenner's Comments Defending Her "Self-Made" Billionaire Title Are Kind Of Convincing
+Kylie Jenner Defended Her "Self-Made" Billionaire Title In A Pretty Convincing Way

 Before I dive into the whole debate about Kylie Jenner's "self-made" billionaire title, I feel like it's only fair to tell you my personal opinion, which is this: I have no feelings.
 I'm not taking it personally.
 I am Switzerland.
 I get it, the phrase "self-made" feels inaccurate given her very clear leg-up thanks to her already famous and successful family.
 People feel that having a celebrity platform is, IDK, a loophole in the billionaire system.
 Still, Kylie Jenner's comments defending her "self-made" billionaire title aren't totally invalid, and her fans will surely rally around her and shout, "Yeah!
 That!"